razcuch/AKTA-visualization/README.md

 ---
 ## Required Libraries

--**Pandas**: For data manipulation and reading Excel files.
+- **Pandas**: For data manipulation and reading Excel files.

--**Matplotlib/Seaborn**: For generating plots and graphs.
+- **Matplotlib/Seaborn**: For generating plots and graphs.

--**OpenPyXL**: For interacting with Excel files.
+- **OpenPyXL**: For interacting with Excel files.

--**NumPy**: For efficient numerical operations.
+- **NumPy**: For efficient numerical operations.

 -**Tkinter**: for graphical user interface.

 ---
 ## User-specified parameters

--Columns and rows for mAU, fraction, and well data.
+- Columns and rows for mAU, fraction, and well data.

--Well numbers to highlight.
+- Well numbers to highlight.

--Color selection for graph highlights.
+- Color selection for graph highlights.

 ---
 ## Visualization

--Plot absorbance (mAU) vs. fraction volume (mL).
+- Plot absorbance (mAU) vs. fraction volume (mL).

--Highlight specified well fractions with the selected color.
+- Highlight specified well fractions with the selected color.